Donna Allen (singer)

 Donna Allen (born May 15, 1958) is an American dance-pop singer, born in Key West, Florida, and raised in Tampa.
 At one point a cheerleader for the Tampa Bay Buccaneers, she got her start performing in the bands Hi-Octane, Trama and Maxx.
 During her tenure with MAXX she was courted by Alan Walden (Capricorn Records/Hustler Productions) before launching a solo career.
 She also sang backup on tour for Gloria Estefan for nine years.

 Career

 Allen's first disc was the Lou Pace-produced 1986 album, Perfect Timing, and over the next few years she launched several hits on the US Billboard Hot Dance/Club Play chart.

-She had two Top 10 hits in the UK Singles Chart with "Serious" (1987, #8) and "Joy and Pain" (1989, #10).
+She had two top 10 hits on the UK Singles Chart with "Serious" (1987, #8) and "Joy and Pain" (1989, #10).
 1995's "Real", her last US chart hit, was taken from the soundtrack to the Sylvester Stallone film The Specialist.

 The UK dance act Strike used her chorus hook line from "Serious", as the basis for their club hit, "U Sure Do" released in 1994.
-Allen provided the vocals to Soulsearcher's 2003 dancefloor smash Feelin' Love.
-"He is the Joy" appeared on the Precious soundtrack (2009).
+Allen provided the vocals to Soulsearcher's 2003 single "Feelin' Love".
+"He Is the Joy" appeared on the Precious soundtrack (2009).